Love Never Dies (musical): Act II

 Suddenly realising that Gustave is missing, Christine recalls that she had asked him to wait backstage for Raoul, but she does not want to believe that Raoul may have taken the boy.
 Furious, the Phantom vows to kill the "drunken fool", but Squelch informs him that he saw the Vicomte leave alone.
 The Phantom then suspects Madame Giry, because of her attitude towards him before Christine's number, and proceeds to threaten Giry when she is brought to him by Squelch and Gangle.
 Madame Giry confesses that she knew about Gustave's true parentage, but denies abducting the boy.
 Fleck reports that she passed Meg's dressing room, where she saw that the mirror was shattered, and Meg is now nowhere to be found.
 Christine fears for her child's life, but Madame Giry assures her that Meg would never hurt Gustave.
 The Phantom believes he knows where Meg has gone ("Gustave, Gustave").

 At the pier, Meg prepares to drown Gustave, who cannot swim, when the others arrive to confront her.
 She reveals to the Phantom that the resources Madame Giry has afforded him came from Meg's working as a prostitute to influential men.
 She expresses her hurt and resentment that the Phantom never took any notice of her or appreciated her singing and dancing.
 After sharing her feelings, Meg decides to let Gustave live and releases him.
 She produces a gun and holds it to her head, intent on ending her misery.
 The Phantom tries to apologise and console her, but when he unthinkingly mentions Christine's name, Meg becomes agitated once again.
-When the Phantom tries to take the gun from her, Meg accidentally shoots Christine ("Please Miss Giry, I Want To Go Back").
+When the Phantom tries to take the gun from her, Meg accidentally shoots Christine ("Please Miss Giry, I Want to Go Back").

 After Madame Giry and Meg are dispatched to find help, Christine reveals to Gustave that the Phantom is his real father and the shocked boy flees ("Look with Your Heart" (Reprise)).
 Christine tells the Phantom that her love for him will never die, then they share a final kiss and she dies in his arms ("Once Upon Another Time" (Reprise)).
 Gustave returns with Raoul, who looks on silently and sadly, and Gustave lays his head on his mother's lap.
 The Phantom surrenders Christine's body to Raoul, then moves to the edge of the pier and collapses to his knees in grief.
 Gustave goes to the weeping Phantom, who sings a line from the song his mother just sang to console the boy, and Gustave embraces his real father for the first time ("Love Never Dies" (Reprise)).
 Gustave then removes the Phantom's mask and gently touches the Phantom's face in an act of acceptance.
 Gustave and the Phantom gaze at one another as the curtain falls.

 Characters and original cast

-The following is a list of the principal roles and original cast of Love Never Dies.
+The following is a list of the principal roles of original English speaking casts of Love Never Dies.